 The CAQ is official permission for you to study in the province of Quebec.
 You can apply for this document online via Immigration Quebec.

-How do I Apply for a Certificate of Acceptance from Quebec (CAQ)?
+How do I apply for a CAQ?

 The Study Permit is official permission for you to study in Canada.
 You can find out more via Citizenship and Immigration Canada.